paullabonne/BayesMultiMode/README.md

 BayesMultiMode
 ================

-This package provides functions for estimating the number of modes and their associated locations in mixtures of discrete distributions using Bayesian methods.
-The testing approach works in three stages.
-First, a mixture distribution is estimated on the data using MCMC methods.
+Bayesian methods for estimating the number of modes, their locations and posterior probabilities in mixture distributions.
+Provides functions for (i) estimating a mixture distribution using MCMC methods; (ii) simple post-processing (burn-in and discarding empty components); (iii) mode inference.
 The number of mixture components is allowed to be unknown a priori and estimated using a Spare Finite Mixture (SFM) algorithm.
-Second, a simple post-processing is applied to the MCMC output where a given number of iterations are used for burn-in and empty components are discarded.
-Third, post-processed MCMC draws are used to compute the number of modes as well as their locations and posterior probabilities.

 Currently the package supports a flexible mixture of shifted poisson distributions.
 The shifted poisson augments the poisson distribution with a location parameter.
 More mixtures of discrete and continuous